BOX (NYSE:BOX) Shares Gap Up to $28.11

 Analyst Ratings Changes

-A number of research firms have recently commented on BOX.
-StockNews.com began coverage on shares of BOX in a research report on Wednesday, October 12th.
-They issued a “strong-buy” rating on the stock.
+Several brokerages recently weighed in on BOX.
+Oppenheimer reaffirmed an “outperform” rating and set a $35.00 price objective on shares of BOX in a research report on Monday, December 5th.
+KeyCorp began coverage on shares of BOX in a research report on Monday, September 12th.
+They issued an “overweight” rating and a $34.00 price target on the stock.
+Raymond James lifted their price target on shares of BOX from $30.00 to $35.00 in a research report on Thursday, August 25th.
 Morgan Stanley raised shares of BOX from an “equal weight” rating to an “overweight” rating and lifted their price target for the company from $32.00 to $34.00 in a research report on Monday, October 3rd.
 They noted that the move was a valuation call.
-KeyCorp began coverage on shares of BOX in a research report on Monday, September 12th.
-They set an “overweight” rating and a $34.00 target price on the stock.
-Raymond James boosted their target price on shares of BOX from $30.00 to $35.00 in a research report on Thursday, August 25th.
-Finally, Credit Suisse Group began coverage on shares of BOX in a research report on Monday, November 21st.
-They set an “outperform” rating and a $36.00 target price on the stock.
-One investment analyst has rated the stock with a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat.com, BOX presently has an average rating of “Buy” and a consensus price target of $34.22.
+Finally, Citigroup began coverage on shares of BOX in a research report on Thursday, September 1st.
+They issued a “buy” rating and a $34.00 price target on the stock.
+One research analyst has rated the stock with a hold rating, six have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of “Buy” and an average target price of $34.22.

 Institutional Investors Weigh In On BOX